 Free half day & daylong projects

-Get on the Bus introduces the Virginia Tech community to service through half- and day-long projects with the goal of inspiring active community members.
+Get on the Bus trips introduce the Virginia Tech community to service through half- and day-long projects with the goal of inspiring active community members.
 Each event is designed to offer opportunities to volunteers of any skill level and service experience.

 The service days vary in focus, and feature local community partners that address issues such as hunger relief, conservation, and housing.